Blog-article-banner

 • Becoming an authorized user on someone else's credit card account.

 However, secured credit cards may be the most accessible option for people who cannot pursue these other routes.
-They provide an opportunity to build your credit history and learn good money management habits for the future!
+They can provide an opportunity to build your credit history and establish good money management habits.

-If you need to establish or rebuild your credit, Varo gives you the confidence to start projecting responsible money management habits.
-Meet Varo Believe, our secured Visa® credit card with no annual fee, no credit check, no interest, and no minimum security deposit.
-On average, customers using the Believe card see a 42-point increase in their credit score after 3 months of on-time payments2.
+If you need to establish or rebuild your credit, Varo gives you the confidence to get going.
+Meet Varo Believe1, our secured Visa® credit card with no annual/monthly fee, no credit check, no interest, and no minimum security deposit.
+On average, customers using the Believe card see a 40+ point increase in their credit score after 3 months of on-time payments3.

 Get started today or click to learn more about the Varo Believe Credit-Builder Card!